Global-Chem/global-chem/paper.md

 using their atom-typing engine.
 Due to accessibility, we focused primiarily on CGenFF to check it's tolerance level.
 We developed a private version of CGenFF that can estimate the atom types from `SDF` bond type column.
 This enabled us to pass the SMILES strings through `RDKit` (by nature anything failed in RDKit fails in CGenFF) and transform to `SDF` to a `CGenFF` stream output.
-Any reported failures are also recorded and logged in Table 2.

 ## Discussion